Skarlso/blogsource/content/posts/2018-03-15-kubernetes-distributed-application.md

 ### Frontend

 Last but not least, there is a small web-app which displays the information in the db for convenience.
-This is also a public facing service with the same parameters as the receiver's public facing service.
+This is also a public facing service with the same parameters as the receiver's service.

 It looks like this: